-Retinoids are one of the most widely researched anti-aging ingredients available.
+Retinoids are widely researched anti-aging ingredients available.
 Given this, it’s no surprise that this class of vitamin A derivatives is often touted as the gold standard for reducing fine lines, wrinkles, large pores, and more.

 But before you head to your local drugstore, it’s important to understand how retinoids work and which retinoids are best suited for your skin care goals.
 Although many retinoids are available over the counter (OTC), your dermatologist can prescribe stronger formulas tailored to your needs.

 Keep reading to learn how these products work, potential side effects, and more.

 Retinoids are made from vitamin A derivatives.
 They work by neutralizing free radicals in the skin that may be causing collagen damage.